onkoe/auto_ros2/README.md

 ## Launch the Code

+Please complete the Setup section in [our contributing tutorial](./CONTRIBUTING.md).

-Unless you want to suffer, you'll need the SoRo Docker container set up on your computer before continuing.
-Please [see its documentation](./docker/README.md) to set it up, then come back when you're done.
+Oh, and unless you want to suffer, you'll need the SoRo Docker container set up on your computer before continuing.
+Please [see its documentation](./docker/README.md) to get it working, then come back when you're done.

 Okay, all done?
 Let's run the code!